-Stimulation of the retina produces light flashes.
-Light flashes often occur when the vitreous gel pulls on or separates from the retina such as during or shortly after PVD.
-Light flash phenomena can also originate from the visual centers of the brain such as what may precede a migraine headache.
+Light flashes are a result of retina stimulation and often occur when the vitreous gel pulls on or separates from the retina.
+This phenomenon can also originate from the visual centers of the brain, like visual auras that are associated with migraine headaches.

 Floaters are small clumps of cells or tissue that form in the vitreous gel, the clear jelly-like substance that fills the inside cavity of the eye.
 They may appear as little dots, circles, lines, or cobwebs.
 Uncommonly, floaters are the result of inflammation within the eye or from crystal-like deposits that form in the vitreous gel.